An Algorithmic Framework for Strategic Fair Division: Fair Equilibria

+Crucially, an envy-free contiguous allocation is guaranteed to exist~\cite{Strom80}, hence the set of NE of protocol $\mathcal{P}$ is nonempty.

-The Thieves Protocol is only practical insofar as it delegates the computation of the envy-free allocation from the center to the agents (specifically, to agent 1).
-Its shortcoming is that agent 1 must compute the entire envy-free allocation up-front.
-Nevertheless, we view this as a strong positive result \emph{\`a la} implementation theory (see, e.g., \cite{Mask99}), which aims to construct (typically impractical) games where the NE outcomes coincide with a given specification of acceptable outcomes for each constellation of agents' preferences (known as a \emph{social choice correspondence}).
-Our construction guarantees that the NE outcomes coincide with (contiguous) envy-free allocations, that is, in this case the envy-freeness criterion specifies which outcomes are acceptable.
-We find it highly encouraging that there exist GCC protocols with this property.
+Theorem~\ref{thm:ef} is a positive result \emph{\`a la} implementation theory (see, e.g., \cite{Mask99}), which aims to construct games where the NE outcomes coincide with a given specification of acceptable outcomes for each constellation of agents' preferences (known as a \emph{social choice correspondence}).
+Our construction guarantees that the NE outcomes coincide with (contiguous) envy-free allocations, i.e. in this case the envy-freeness criterion specifies which outcomes are acceptable.